Dikshita25/my-blogs/posts/lighthouse_with_GA.md

 Never run the performance test on local machine, as the results would always fluctuating.
 Due to various factors affecting the run.

-- Internet traffic & routing changes
+<br> - Internet traffic & routing changes
-- Testing on different devices, such as a high-performance desktop and a low-performance laptop
+<br> - Testing on different devices, such as a high-performance desktop and a low-performance laptop
-- Browser extensions that inject JavaScript and add/modify network requests etc
+<br> - Browser extensions that inject JavaScript and add/modify network requests etc

 Hence always run it in a stable enviroment.
 So lets do something exciting, lets generate our performance reports using Github Actions.

-- Structure your github actions folders:
+<br> - Structure your github actions folders:

 ```